 - Tioga Pass (Highway 120): This is the High Sierra Route on the east side of the park that connects to the Eastern Sierra via Tioga Pass.
 This entrance is closed in winter.

 - Hetch Hetchy (Highway 120): Hetch Hetchy has a separate park entrance.
 It is open from sunrise to sunset year-round.

-- SHUTTLES: There are public transportation options throughout the park that will take you to the major sights and trailheads.
+There are public transportation options throughout the park that will take you to the major sights and trailheads.
 The Yosemite Valley Shuttle makes 19 stops around the Valley and the El Capitan Shuttle will get you to El Capitan, the Four-Mile trailhead, and the Valley Visitor Center.
-There is a separate seasonal shuttle for the Mariposa Grove that will take you from the main Welcome Plaza to the Grove.

-- BIKE: Many people enjoy bringing or renting bikes to avoid the stress of driving in the Valley.
+Many people enjoy bringing or renting bikes to avoid the stress of driving.
 The Valley has over 12 miles of paved, mostly flat trails, so riding a bike can be a fun and easy way to explore.

 There are only 3 places to get gas in the park and all are miles outside of Yosemite Valley.
 Gas Stations are open year-round at Wawona (Highway 41), El Portal (Highway 140), and Crane Flat (Highway 120) and seasonally at Tuolumne Meadows (June through October).
 Prices are higher than what you’ll pass as you drive into the park.
 Basically, make sure to plan ahead!

 Service is notoriously bad outside of Yosemite Valley.
 Bring good maps and get familiar with routes and plans before you head out each day.